expfactory/expfactory-robots/README.md

 python setup.py install
 ```

-and for Docker, you will need Docker.
+and for Singularity, you will need to [install Singularity](https://singularityware.github.io/install-linux).

 ## JsPsych Robot